getzola/zola/docs/content/documentation/content/sass.md

 * The [official Sass website](https://sass-lang.com/)
 * [Why Sass?](https://alistapart.com/article/why-sass), by Dan Cederholm

-It currently uses a wrapper around LibSass 3.6.4.
+It currently uses [grass](https://github.com/connorskees/grass), a Rust implementation of Sass roughly equivalent with dart-sass.

 ## Using Sass in Zola